Cray-HPE/docs-csm/install/shcd_hmn_connections_rules.md

 ## Cooling Door
 The Source field for a Cooling door contains `door`.

-Cooling doors for River cabinets are not currently supported by CSM software and are ignored.
+Cooling doors in an air-cooled cabinet are not currently supported by CSM software and are ignored.

 ### SHCD
-Cooling door for cabinet 3000 is connected to port 27 of the leaf switch in slot 36 of cabient 3000.
+Cooling door for cabinet 3000 is connected to port 27 of the leaf switch in slot 36 of cabinet 3000.

 | Source          | Rack  | Location |     | Parent          |     | Port | Destination | Rack   | Location |     | Port |
 | --------------- | ----- | -------- | --- | --------------- | --- | ---- | ----------- | ------ | -------- | --- | ---- |